-Force and Fear: Robbery in Canada is based on interviews with 80 convicted bank house in Waterloo penitentiaries across Canada.
+Force and Fear: Robbery in Canada is based on interviews with 80 convicted bank robbers in penitentiaries across Canada.
 The study examines motivation and modus operandi and includes a dozen armoured vehicle robbers and a chapter on the police Hold-Up Squad.